clearpath-docs/ROS-Sphinx-Tutorials/doc/Creating RQT Dashboard.rst

 After working in the terminal, gazebo and RViz, it's time for a change of pace.
 For this tutorial we will be detailing the basics of creating your own rqt dashboard!
 A dashboard is a single rqt window with one or more plugins displayed in movable, resizable frames.
 Dashboards generally consist of a number of plugins that in combination provide a suite of UI capabilities for working with robots and robot data.

 Dashboards can be populated and configured interactively in an rqt session.
 A preferred configuration can be saved as a "Perspective", which saves the plugins loaded, their layout, and where supported, their settings and last-saved initial parameters (such as what topic we were last plotting).
-In this tutorial we will be working with the Husky simulation in ROS noetic.
-To install ROS noetic, please `see these instructions <http://wiki.ros.org/noetic/Installation/Ubuntu>`_, and visit our `Husky page <http://wiki.ros.org/Robots/Husky>`_ to install the Husky simulation.
+In this tutorial we will be working with the Husky simulation in ROS Noetic.
+To install ROS Noetic, please `see these instructions <http://wiki.ros.org/noetic/Installation/Ubuntu>`_, and visit our `Husky page <http://wiki.ros.org/Robots/Husky>`_ to install the Husky simulation.

 Getting Started
 ----------------